Fade to Black (1980 film): Production

+Development

-A labor of love for the director (who stated that it wasn't a horror film in an interview after its release), it starred Dennis Christopher whose previous credits included the 1979 Academy Award-winning Breaking Away and Robert Altman's 1978 ensemble piece A Wedding.
-The film also co-starred Australian actress Linda Kerridge (whom Yablans rewrote the screenplay after meeting her at a party one year prior) due to her likeness to Monroe yet fell into obscurity afterwards.
-Many problems during production included a grueling shooting schedule and tension from the cast.
-Actress Gwynne Gilford was pregnant during production, and gave birth after it ended to future movie star Chris Pine.
+A labor of love for director Vernon Zimmerman (who stated that it wasn't a horror film in an interview after its release), the film starred Dennis Christopher whose previous credits included the 1979 Academy Award-winning Breaking Away and Robert Altman's 1978 ensemble piece A Wedding.
+The film also co-starred Australian actress Linda Kerridge (for whom Yablans rewrote the screenplay after meeting her at a party one year prior) due to her likeness to Marilyn Monroe and who fell into obscurity afterwards.